Omar-Karimov/Tableau-Dashboards/README.md

 Data Analytics with Tableau

-In this repository I have use Tableau analytics for the implementation of different business use case.
+In this repository I have used Tableau software for the implementation of different business use case.

 1. Consumer spending by generation
 2. Customer segmentation